 Bhagavan Das on the Evils Of Nationalism

 “There can be no more worse hell than war.
 In accordance with the realization of this fact, which is indeed obvious to eyes not blinded by those same evil motives, youth movements have been afoot for sometime in many western countries.
 They are intended to bring up the new generation in the purer moral and spiritual atmosphere of internationalist and humanist feeling, in place of nationalism.
 This ‘nationalism,’ useful while simply defensive and self-helping, and while duly subordinated to humanism, has now degenerated into something very offensive and aggressive and other-harming.
-Indeed it is now nothing else than vulgar bullyism on a large scale, inherently barbarous and unregenerate, and provocative of more and more murderous conflicts.”DAS 29
+Indeed it is now nothing else than vulgar bullyism on a large scale, inherently barbarous and unregenerate, and provocative of more and more murderous conflicts.”
+(Das 29)

-However, Dr. Bhagavan Das is not only interested in the social and political upliftment of India, he was mainly interested in showing the essential unity of the principles of ancient religion.
+Dr. Bhagavan Das is not only interested in the social and political upliftment of India, he was mainly interested in showing the essential unity of the principles of ancient religion.

-“Such Universal Religion has been provided for us, by the Scriptures of the Nations; and such a Scheme of Socio-Individual Organisation, by the Vedic Scriptures in particular, as fundamental part of Religion; because Religion, to justify itself, must be of help and service everywhere, must secure, for the human being, the maximum possible, of Happiness Here as well as Hereafter.”BHAGAVAN DAS, THE ESSENTIAL UNITY OF ALL RELIGIONS, P. XXIII.
+“Such Universal Religion has been provided for us, by the Scriptures of the Nations; and such a Scheme of Socio-Individual Organisation, by the Vedic Scriptures in particular, as fundamental part of Religion; because Religion, to justify itself, must be of help and service everywhere, must secure, for the human being, the maximum possible, of Happiness Here as well as Hereafter.”
+(BHAGAVAN DAS, THE ESSENTIAL UNITY OF ALL RELIGIONS, P. XXIII.)

-This desire to model society after these ideas is in so many of both ancient and modern Platonic writers.
-Hence, they carry a political, moral and spiritual vision of The Good, and organizing society central in the Platonic ideal.
-So, here also in the very book of Bhagavan Das, The Essential Unity of All Religions, he is directly writing about what constitutes Good Government and what should the role and functions of government be.
+This desire to model society after these ideas is in so many of both ancient and modern Platonist writers.
+Hence, they carry a political, moral and spiritual vision of The Good, and organizing civilization upon the “Platonic Ideal.”
+So, here also in the very book of Bhagavan Das, The Essential Unity of All Religions, where he is directly writing about what constitutes Good Government and what should the role and functions of government be.
 So, I could not be told he is not political.
-He is living in the age of Indian nationalism.
-Spiritual movements were definitely not apolitical.
+He is living in the age of Indian nationalism, and spiritual movements were definitely not apolitical.

 Annie Besant was political from the beginning before Theosophy.
 This did not stop once she was a Theosophist.
 Alice Bailey, a former Theosophist, was political.
 Her books contain plenty of political ideas and proposals.

 As American writer Rebecca Solnit wrote, “politics is pervasive.
 Everything is political and the choice to be “apolitical” is usually just an endorsement of the status quo and the unexamined life.”
 Perhaps, not everything is political, surely, but that was Besant’s outlook.
-I simply know, that we cannot say the ideas were not political, since Besant and Leadbeater sought to construct the idea of a World Government headed by what they called a “World Teacher.”
+I simply know, that we cannot say the ideas were not political, since Besant and Leadbeater sought to construct the idea of a “World Government” headed by their bogus “World Teacher.”
 This was not the original theosophical mission, but to explain how that got there, we must mention the political dimension of these ideas.
 Some Theosophists have expressed to me, that they do not like the political dimension of my writings.
 However, I cannot avoid facts for their comfort, because explaining these things actually educate and dispel conspiratorial pseudo-history and slander.